IGM0937/exerCRUD/README.md

   - JetBrains line of community products (the ones that are free).
   - If you want to be a 10x giga-chad developer, use Neovim or Emacs (not recommended for beginners).
 - Use Docker containers to easily setup your database instance.
   - Do look into data persistency.
-There are some docker containers that will remove your data once you turn off the containers.
+There are some docker containers that will remove your data once you delete or restart your containers.
   - Recommend looking into relational databases like SQLite and Postgres.
 - Utilise existing and trusted open source libraries for:
   - Any HTTP server creation for your API endpoints.
   - Any connections to a database of your choice.
-- For API utilities, you can use Postman, Insomnia, Hoppscotch, Milkman or even some plugins that come built into IDE
+- For API utilities, you can use Postman, Insomnia, Hoppscotch, Milkman or even some plugins that come built into IDE.

-Majority of the recommendation will require some research just any of the above information is out of date.
+Majority of the recommendations will require some research just in case any of the above information is out of date.

 ## Base Specification